-Font Book displays fonts stored in all the hierarchical font folders in Mac OS X. When there are two or more copies of a font with the same name, Font Book marks the duplicates with a dot.
+Font Book displays fonts stored in all the hierarchical font folders in Mac OS X. When two or more copies of a font have the same name, Font Book marks the duplicates with a dot.
 The one without the dot is the active font.